Upper-atmospheric lightning: Characteristics

 There are several types of TLEs, the most common being sprites.
 Sprites are flashes of bright red light that occur above storm systems.
-C-sprites (short for “columniform sprites”) is the name given to vertical columns of red light.
-C-sprites exhibiting tendrils are sometimes called “carrot sprites”.
-Other types of TLEs include sprite halos, ghosts, blue jets, gigantic jets, pixies, gnomes, trolls, blue starters, and ELVESs.
-The acronym ELVES (“Emission of Light and Very Low Frequency perturbations due to Electromagnetic Pulse Sources”) refers to a singular event which is commonly thought of as being plural.
+C-sprites (short for "columniform sprites") is the name given to vertical columns of red light.
+C-sprites exhibiting tendrils are sometimes called "carrot sprites".
+Other types of TLEs include sprite halos, ghosts, blue jets, gigantic jets, pixies, gnomes, trolls, blue starters, sprelves and ELVESs.
+The acronym ELVES ("emission of light and very low frequency perturbations due to electromagnetic pulse sources") refers to a singular event which is commonly thought of as being plural.
 TLEs are secondary phenomena that occur in the upper atmosphere in association with underlying thunderstorm lightning.

 TLEs generally last anywhere from less than a millisecond to more than 2 seconds.
-The first video recording of a TLE was captured accidentally on July 6, 1989 when researcher R.C Franz left a camera running overnight to view the night sky.
-When reviewing the video taken, two finger-like vertical images appeared in two frames of the film.
-The next known video recordings of a TLE were taken in 1989, when the Shuttle Mission STS-34 was conducting the Mesoscale Lightning Observation Experiment.
-On October 21, 1989 TLEs were recorded during orbits 44 and 45.
+The first video recording of a TLE was captured unexpectedly on July 6, 1989, when researcher R.C.
+Franz left a camera running overnight to view the night sky.
+When reviewing the footage, two finger-like vertical images were seen on two film frames.
+The next known recordings of a TLE were taken on October 21, 1989, during orbits 44 and 45 of Space Shuttle mission STS-34, which was conducting the Mesoscale Lightning Observation Experiment.

 TLEs have been captured by a variety of optical recording systems, with the total number of recent recorded events (early 2009) estimated at many tens-of-thousands.
 The global rate of TLE occurrence has been estimated from satellite (FORMOSAT-2) observations to be several million events per year.